Dawn Stanton

 (203) 392-8378

-Dominique’s goal in her role as PASS Coordinator is to create a space for students to be seen and recognize that different paths can still lead to success.
-This goal will be obtained through holistic approaches and programming that provides resources and authentic connections.
-Beyond being an advocate she’s a wife, mom, sister, daughter, aunt, and friend who enjoys sports, movies, laughing, and helping others.
+Dominique’s goal in her role as PASS Coordinator is to create a space for students to be seen and recognized that different paths can still lead to success.
+This goal will be obtained through holistic approaches and programming that provide resources and authentic connections.
+Beyond being an advocate, she’s a wife, mom, sister, daughter, aunt, and friend who enjoys sports, movies, laughing, and helping others.

 Tony Carberry